Athens Gay Travel

 Through the evening, you’ll hear all the gay-favorite songs playing at Del Sol Café.
 Lots of guys sit here to people watch since the outdoor patio is directly in front of the Kerameikos Metro stop area.

-The go-to Lesbian bar in Athens is called Noiz Club.
+Noiz Club is the go-to Lesbian bar in Athens.
 I didn’t visit, but I’d love to know what you think of it.
 The interior looks beautiful!

 They offer all the essentials including towels, lockers, flip flops and showers.
 Busiest hours are typically from 10 PM to 1 AM, so don’t be too late!

-Attraxx is another gay cruising venue.
-If you’re just looking for a cruising experience instead of a sauna, then check this spot out.
-Attraxx has a bunch of individual dark rooms and movie areas.
+Attraxx is another gay cruising venue, ideal if you’re just looking for a cruising experience rather than a sauna.
+They have a bunch of individual dark rooms and movie areas.

 After they open at 12 PM, you can find guys here all afternoon!
 Attraxx gets steadily busier as the day progresses, and you can even expect a bit of a crowd after 4 PM.

-Greet everyone with a “yasas” in the morning, which is the informal way to say hello!
+Greet everyone with a “yasas” in the morning, which is the informal way to say hello.
 You’ll hear this everywhere.
-Here are a few other useful Greek phrases to use as well.
+And once you start listening for it, I bet you won’t be able to stop!

 Taxis from Athens Airport